brandond/stick/README.md

 Stick does not maintain a top-level project list.
 Whenever a package is uploaded or the repository reindexed, Stick checks all prefixes under the top-level prefix for a `manifest.json`.
 Any prefix containing such key is displayed in the project list.

+**Base URL Override**

+You may use the `--baseurl` option to specify an alternate base URL for links generated in the HTML indexes or JSON metadata.
+You can use this with CloudFront, S3 Access Points, or S3 CNAME DNS aliases.
+Note: The URL should include a trailing slash.